 The water-absorbing property of glucomannan attracts more water into the bowel as well as contributes more bulk to the stool in the form of fiber, both of which may aid constipation.
 Fiber is also known to bind cholesterol which may help to lower circulating cholesterol levels in the blood as well as to make more bile salts available.
 This fiber may also slow down the absorption of sugar, keeping blood sugar levels on a more even keel.
 And last, but not least, they provide a fun pasta experience without either the calories or the sugar/carbs.

 What else is in them?

 Other noodles on the market contain soy which is a common food allergen, and/or preservatives.
 Miracle Noodles contain only calcium in the form of hydroxide.
 Calcium hydroxide is a mineral salt that is an alkaline food additive, also known as pickling lime or limewater.
 It is used in the water that the noodles come packed in to help to retain the shape of the noodles.
 When you remove the noodles you strain the calcium water off and rinse under running water for a few minutes before heating in fresh water.

 This is a novel concept and if you’re like me, you’ll have a lot more questions.
 If you click on the miracle noodle picture above, it will take you to their webpage.
-You can do a search for FAQs or frequently asked questions which contains a video that explains more about the noodles and glucomman and answers may of the questions that people generally ask.
+You can do a search for FAQs or frequently asked questions which contain a video that explains more about the noodles and glucomannan and answers many of the questions that people generally ask.